Ultimate Breakfast Casserole

 Instructions

-• Remove the sweet potato from the oven and add it to the casserole pan along with the crumbled bacon, breakfast sausage, onion, and bell pepper.
+• Mix everything together.
+Remove the sweet potato from the oven and add it to the casserole pan along with the crumbled bacon, breakfast sausage, onion, and bell pepper.
+Stir all of the ingredients together (feel free to season with more salt and pepper).
 If you'd like to add cheese, you can add it to the casserole pan now or sprinkle it on top.

-• In a mixing bowl, whisk the eggs and milk together, until lightly frothy.
+• Add the eggs.
+In a mixing bowl, whisk the eggs and milk together, until lightly frothy.
+Pour the egg mixture on top of the meat and vegetables.

-Whisking egg mixture for a loaded breakfast casserole.
+Whisking eggs for breakfast casserole.

 Lisa’s Tips